Shadyk88/DetectionProjects/README.md

 # DetectionProjects

-Repo contains research on known tactics abused by threat actors + other areas further researched by me(this could be CVEs, niche attacks etc etc.).
-The goal is to provide proofs of concept of the attacks to further understand the subject matter and provide detection recommendations (+ hardening recs) in a multitude of siem languages that I have experience in.
+This repository contains research on known tactics exploited by threat actors, as well as additional areas researched by yours truly, such as CVEs and niche attack methodologies.
+The objective is to provide proof-of-concept demonstrations of these attacks to enhance understanding of the subject matter.
+Additionally, the repository includes detection recommendations and hardening guidelines across various SIEM languages with which I am somewhat proficient in.